-(a) Share capital and contributed surplus (continued)
+(a) Share capital and reserves (continued)

-On November 9, 2011, subsequent to period-end, the Company issued 3,856,000 units at \$0.50 per unit for gross proceeds of \$1,928,000 under a non-brokered private placement.
-The company received \$50,000 in share subscriptions for this financing prior to October 31, 2011.
-Each unit consisted of one common share and one half of one non-transferable share purchase warrant.
-Each whole share purchase warrant entitles the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$0.75 per common share, for a total of 1,928,000 shares.
+On November 9, 2011, the Company issued 3,856,000 units at \$0.50 per unit for gross proceeds of \$1,928,000 under a non-brokered private placement.
+Each unit consisted of one common share and one half of one transferable share purchase warrant.
+Each whole share purchase warrant entitles the holder thereof to purchase one additional common share for 24 months from the date of closing at a price of \$0.75 per common share.
 The full value of \$1,928,000 was assigned to the common shares.
 In connection with the private placement, as a commission, the Company issued 205,100 units valued at \$102,550 with terms similar to those issued under the private placement and paid \$5,250 in cash.
-The Company incurred other cash share issuance costs of \$26,906 on the private placement.
+The Company incurred other cash share issuance costs of \$25,666 on the private placement.